MRP ₹72

 Caution

-Let your doctor know if you have any history of kidney diseases before using Abdine Ointment.
-Your doctor will weigh the benefits and any potential risks before recommending to you.
+Let your doctor know if you have any history of kidney disease before using Abdine Ointment.
+Your doctor will weigh the benefits and any potential risks before prescribing it to you.

 Children